 Given this proximity, then, why are the Trappist-1 planets so interesting, especially in terms of habitability?
 Because Trappist-1 puts out but .05 percent as much energy as our sun, and the furthest out planet (though very close to the star by the standards of our solar system) is nonetheless likely to be frozen.

-So Trappist-1 a mini-system, with seven tidally-locked (never-rotating) planets that happen to orbit in resonance to each other.
+Trappist-1, then, is a mini-system with seven tidally-locked (never-rotating) planets that happen to orbit in resonance to each other.
 Just because it is so different from our system doesn’t mean it isn’t fascinating, instructive, and even possibly the home of planets that could potentially support life.

 And since red dwarf stars are the most common type of star in the Milky way (by lot), red dwarf solar system research is an especially hot field.

 So there are mini planets and systems and massive planets in what used to be considered the impossibly wrong place.
 And then there are planets with highly eccentric orbits — very different from the largely circular orbits of planets in our system.